PashaBibko/PashaBibko-Util/README.md

 Example uses of some of the classes and functions can be found within the examples/ subdir or can be seen [here](https://github.com/PashaBibko/PashaBibko-Util/blob/main/example/ExampleUse.cpp) on the Github repository.

+### Tests

+This library does come with tests that use the PB-UTIL test extension.
+More information about the tests can be found [here](https://github.com/PashaBibko/PashaBibko-Util/blob/main/code-tests/AboutTests.md) on the online or in 'code-tests/AboutTests.md' if you download the repository.